B.Sc. · D.O.M.P. · M.Ed. Candidate

 Consultations on self-care, movement and sensory strategies are available online.

-Sessions are one hour
+Sessions are 55 minutes

 Insurance receipts are available